 4 Mini key lime pies on a blue plate

 Author’s tip: Limes can be the star of the show in desserts.
 Try a Key Lime Pie (above), or use them in possets and cheesecakes.
 The Blue Apron recipe for Mini Key Lime Pies uses 2 key limes and a Coconut-Graham Cracker crust.
-Our reviewer tried some other meals from Blue Apron and had a great experience.
-Read their review here.
+We tried several meals from Blue Apron and had a great experience.
+Read our review here.

 Key limes got their name from their original cultivation in Key West, Florida.
 After a devastating hurricane hit Florida Keys in 1920, the bulk of Key lime production shifted to Mexico.
 These limes are versatile in flavor pairings, blending well with the tastes of juices, coconut, strawberries, frozen desserts, and chocolate.